itu-devops/lecture_notes/sessions/session_08/Slides.md

 	- Can be shipped across machines
 - Bitcoin = a big distributed log of all transactions?

+## Visualizing multiple logfiles at once from terminal

+I use this in one of my deployments

+LNAV = Log File Navigator ([lnav.org](https://lnav.org/))

+- Terminal based (as opposed to web-based)
+- Can aggregate live multiple files
+- Supports basic search from the command line
+- Very little resources compared with ElasticSearch / Grafana

 # Lessons Learned

 Situations encountered in past iterations of this course that might be relevant also for you.

-## .NET logging package + EK
+## .NET logging Instead of Logstash

 > "My group ditched LogStash last year in part because it is slow, but also because .NET had a logging package that seamlessly integrated with ElasticSearch.
 So we basically just logged straight into ElasticSearch"
 > (DevOps student from 2021)

-## Are my logs being sent to ElasticSearch?
+## Are  logs being sent to ElasticSearch?

-Hi, we are using Serilog, Elasticsearch and kibana in our application for logging but kibana isn't showing any data.
+> Q: Hi, we are using Serilog, Elasticsearch and kibana in our application for logging but kibana isn't showing any data.
 I'm not sure where in the process it is failing and the logs aren't being passed on.
 I've looked at countless guides and tutorial and our  configuration matches those but still haven't been able to get to work.
 Has anyone had any issues? or can offer help. thanks!

-Try to debug it step by step.
+A: Try to debug it step by step.
 Is the data in ES?

 If you know the name of your index, then you can `curl localhost:9200/nameofindex/_count` and you should see the number of "documents" (logs) in your case.